Giving birth is one of the most painful things that you will ever have to do in life. There is no way you can get through it unmedicated – or can you?

 So without further ado, this is rainbow breathing.

 Now take a deep breath in, breathing in the colour red.
 Think of beautiful red things.
 Vibrant red roses, rich red apples.
 Hold the breath, then exhale, slowly as you can, continuing to visualise as many bright red images as you can.
 I found it most soothing to think of images from nature; fruit, flowers etc, but you can visualise whatever works for you.
 Exhale for as long as you can until your lungs are totally empty.
 Breathe out tension.

-Repeat this process until you reach the end of the rainbow.
+Repeat this process until you have been through all of the colours; red, orange, yellow, green, blue, indigo & violet, and have reached the end of the rainbow.

 If you are using this method during labour, start at the beginning of the rainbow when your contraction begins.
 Providing that your are exhaling slowly and completely before moving onto the next colour, the contraction should be gone by the time you reach the end of the rainbow, if not before.

 Challenging yourself to think of a different image each time you arrive at the colour can help to focus your mind and let go of whatever is troubling you.